accuwau/GifToTextureGUI/README.md

 A programme for converting gif files to animated minecraft textures
 ### Features

-- automatic conversion from gif to tiled image and written json file for the texture
+- automatic conversion from gif to tiled image and written mcmeta file for the texture
 - interpolation checkbox for the output textures
 - adjustable ticks per second box for texture playback speed.
 - import and save buttons as well as a "viewport" to display the imported gif